Today's Thursday • 8 mins read

-Despite what adults think, children have plenty of stressors — school stressors, peer pressures, and simply the challenges of growing up and hormonal changes.
+Despite what adults think, children have plenty of stressors.
+They have school stressors, peer pressures, and simply the challenges of growing up and hormonal changes.

 Childhood stress can cause long-term mental health issues and abnormal behaviors.
 As parents, it is a given to recognize their stress and help them deal with it emotionally and mentally.

-Let’s explore some strategies to help your child manage stress, foster resilience, and handle social pressures.
+So how can you help your child manage stress, foster resilience, and handle social pressures?

 Make sure your home is a safe and non-threatening space.
 Remember, sometimes children need a safe space more than solutions.

-Prioritize safety in your home — from situations, other people, and yourself.
-A sense of safety helps them process and manage their stress and well-being more effectively.
+Prioritize safety in your home.
+Let them feel safe at home from situations, other people, and yourself.
+A secure sense of safety helps them process and manage their stress and well-being more effectively.

 Creating a supportive environment at home is perhaps the most essential part of helping children cope with stress.